Accredify from Singapore beats 260 startups to win the 2023 Supernova Challenge

-- The Supernova Challenge is the biggest pitch competition in the Middle East, Africa and South Asia

-Dubai, UAE: Accredify, a Singapore-based startup and service provider for issuing verifiable documents and information, has emerged as the champion of the 2023 Supernova Challenge at Expand North Star Dubai, the world's largest startup event.
+Accredify, a Singapore-based startup and service provider for issuing verifiable documents and information, has emerged as the champion of the 2023 Supernova Challenge at Expand North Star Dubai (https://www.ExpandNorthStar.com/), the world's largest startup event.
 The startup received the $100,000 grand prize after an intense final round of pitching against 27 global finalists from 521 entries.

 The Supernova Challenge in partnership with the Dubai Future District Fund, is the region's biggest startup pitch competition, offering $200,000 in total cash prizes.
 The challenge is a key feature of Expand North Star Dubai, which hosted its biggest edition this year.
 It attracted over 1800+ startups from over 100 countries to explore the emerging opportunities in Dubai's dynamic, diverse and tech-driven digital economy.